LauraHesse/p1-notes/index.md

 Be independent.
 Do your own research.
 Stay up to date!

-   Coding is always difficult but stay there and keep going.
+⋅⋅⋅Coding is always difficult but stay there and keep going.
-   **It's important to keep going!**
+⋅⋅⋅**It's important to keep going!**

 Few problem solving strategies: